Frequently Asked Questions

 - The instructor may be a member of your high school faculty who meets the requirements set by APSU's academic department overseeing the course, including teaching credentials, syllabus and textbooks.

 - The class usually meets at the high school during the regular school day or sometimes at another designated location and time.

 - Students are high school students only and are sometimes a combination of those taking the class for dual credit and those taking it for high school credit only.
 Classes also may be composed of students from one high school or sometimes draw from several schools in the system.

-The qualifications are the same (3.0 GPA, 19 ACT subscores, etc.) The application and admissions process is also the same; however, we usually offer additional assistance in coordinating your admission and registration as a group.
+The qualifications are the same (3.0 GPA, 19 ACT English and Math subscores, etc.) The application and admissions process is also the same; however, we usually offer additional assistance in coordinating your admission and registration as a group.
 Depending on the courses, other prerequisites may be required; for example students taking APSU history or English courses must also have an ACT reading subscore of 19.

 The CMCSS Middle College at APSU is different from the dual enrollment program at APSU in that their students leave their current high school and complete both college classes and high school classes on the APSU campus.
 Admissions to the Middle College at APSU is by application only and is limited to students who are currently attending a CMCSS high school.
 More information is found at the Clarksville Montgomery County School System website, including contact information.

 You must complete the following application items: